MultiCraft/repixture/mods/rp_mobs/API.md

 To enable fall damage , add `rp_mobs.init_fall_damage` in `on_activate` and `rp_mobs.handle_fall_damage` in `on_step`.

-### Breath / drowning
+### Breath

-Drowning makes mobs take drowning damage when inside a particular node.
+The breath subsystem enables breath and a drowning mechanic.
+This makes mobs take drowning damage when inside a particular node.

 If you want your mob to use this, add `rp_mobs.init_breath` to `on_activate` and `rp_mobs.handle_drowning` in `on_step`.
 Read the documentation of these